CppIndia-UserGroup/CppIndia-UserGroup.github.io/conference/2021/conference_home.md

 The conference will start at **10:00 AM IST**.
 Use this to check time in your [time zone](https://savvytime.com/converter/ist/aug-15-2021/10-00am){:target="_blank"}.

-We have [**Jon Kalb**](/conference/2021/speakers/jonkalb/){:target="_blank"} as a Keynote speaker who is going to talk about the beast.
+We're pleased to have [**Jon Kalb**](/conference/2021/speakers/jonkalb/){:target="_blank"} as a Keynote speaker.
+His talk is going to present a horizontal perspective about the beast that is C++.

 >***C++ Today: The Beast is Back***.

-You will have a good wide mix of people/industry practitioners to undergraduates.
-You will meet interesting people, network and learn from each other.
+There will be a healthy mix of people with varying level of experience: from industry practitioners to undergraduate students.
+Participants will get to meet interesting people, network and learn from each other.

 This conference is free to attend but requires mandatory registration.
 >If you want to attend this conference, please [register here](/conference/2021/CppIndiaCon-reg-form/){:target="_blank"}.